Abhijeet-Saroj/check/README.md

 # check
-This Git Repository is kind of check for upcoming main repos.
-Thanks for visiting !
+This Git Repository is kind of check for upcoming main repos. <br>
+Thanks for visiting ! <br>
+Auther - Abhijeet Saroj